-(1) Mr Leow Yong Kin was appointed as Independent Director on 8 October 2015.
+(2) Mr. Ngan See Juan was appointed as the Lead Independent Director on 4 July 2016.

 The criterion of independence is based on the definition given in the Code.
 The Board and NC considers an "independent" director as one who has no relationship with the Company, its related companies, its 10% shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent judgment of the conduct of the Group's affairs.
 As at the date of this Annual Report, there are no Independent Directors of the Company who sit on the board of the Company's principal subsidiaries.